Skip to main content

 Step 4: Route by churn type, not by assumption.
 If losses track billing events, start in payment and renewal operations.
 If payments are clean and exits point to fit, service, or pricing, route to retention and product.

 Step 5: Keep compliance and renewal checks operational.
 Do not debate jurisdiction specifics in the churn meeting.
-Keep current thresholds and deadlines in local policy notes (Add current threshold after verification) and verify them during each cycle.
+Keep threshold and deadline fields in local policy notes, marked pending business verification until confirmed during each cycle.

 A short scenario: customer churn stays flat, but revenue churn jumps in one cycle.
 The first read blames pricing; segmented review shows concentration in involuntary churn tied to billing exceptions and incomplete renewal records.
 The team fixes those process gaps first, and the next cycle is more predictable because the decision was based on correct routing, not a headline guess.